Updated: 4 July 2018

 The concept fits perfectly with Reciprocal Determinism – ie: that there is a near-constant loop of people shaping their environment and their heir environment shaping them – with change in one leading to change in the other.

 The concept also provides an explanatory mechanism for the emergence of vMEMES.
 Clare W Graves’ research (1970, 1971b/2002) laid great emphasis on the symbiotic relationship between the internal motivational system emerging to match the life conditions.
-(Jane Loevinger (1976) reflected this to some extent with her concept of ‘pacers’.)
+(Jane Loevinger (1976) reflected this to some extent with her concept of ‘pacers’ – as did Lawrence Kohlberg (1963) with his ‘push & pull’ approach to the emergence of different stages of moral development).

 Don Beck’s (2002a) concept of the prime directive (paralleled in the work of Abraham Maslow (1956, 1970) and Carl Rogers (1959, 1961) by the actualising tendency) implies that there is a pre-programmed capacity to cause vMEMES to emerge in response to the life conditions.
 Epigenetics allows us to theorise that the genes responsible for the emergence of each mode of thinking are switched on by the current life conditions.